Particular/docs.particular.net/servicecontrol/plugins/heartbeat.md

 ## Configuration

-NOTE: For Version 2 or greater of the plugins that target NServiceBus V6, it is now possible to configure this plugin via code.
+NOTE: For Version 2 or greater of the plugins that target NServiceBus Version 6, it is now possible to configure this plugin via code.
 To start add `Import-Package ServiceControl.Plugin.Nsb6.Heartbeat`.

 ### ServiceControl Queue

-For Version 2 or greater of the plugins that target NServiceBus V6, it is now possible to configure the ServiceControl queue via code:
+For Version 2 or greater of the plugins that target NServiceBus Version 6, it is now possible to configure the ServiceControl queue via code:

 snippet: Heartbeats_Configure_ServiceControl

 ### Heartbeat Interval